noahehall/theBookOfNoah/0current/proxy/haproxy.md

   - mapfile: stores key/value associations in memory
     - e.g. concat & store host/path key and set the host/path value as a name for a backend to manage ACL routing rules
   - option:
-    - option httpchk: send layer 7 (http) health checks to backend server
-      - has to respond with 2xx|3xx to be considerd healthy
-      - tcp only has to respond (e.g. even a 5xx) to be considered health
-      - will default to send the request as OPTIONS /
-      - can be used with servers in mode tcp if they respond with http at the route specified
   - log-option: set a custom log format
-  - http-check: customize http health checks via arguments
 - arguments: appended to directives to modify behavior
   - setting time:
     - 10 i.e. 10 milliseconds